plone/plone.app.contenttypes/docs/README.rst

 Since LinguaPlone does not support Dexterity you need to migrate from LinguaPlone to plone.app.multilingual (http://pypi.python.org/pypi/plone.app.multilingual).
 The migration from Products.LinguaPlone to plone.app.multilingual should happen **before** the migration from Archetypes to plone.app.contenttypes.
 For details on the migration see http://pypi.python.org/pypi/plone.app.multilingual#linguaplone-migration

-Migrating default-content that was extended with *schemaextender*
+Migrating default-content that was extended with archetypes.schemaextender
 ``````````````````````````````````````````````````````````````````````````

-The migration-form warns you if any of your old types were extended with aditional fields using archetypes.schemaextender.
+The migration-form warns you if any of your old types were extended with aditional fields using `archetypes.schemaextender<https://pypi.python.org/pypi/archetypes.schemaextender/2.1.5/>`_.
 The data contained in these fields will be lost during migration (with the exception of images added with collective.contentleadimage).

 To keep the data you would need to write a custom migration for your types dexterity-behaviors for the functionality provided by the schemaextenders.
 This is an advanced development task and beyond the scope of this documentation.